1950’s style kitchen assortment

-The bright and colourfuhues of the 1950s inspire me a lot.
-So for my shelving and sideboard set, I used the new Sage green colour by Colorantic and it had exactly the effect I desired.
+The bright and colourful hues of the 1950s inspire me a lot.
+So for my kitchen assortment, I used the new Sage green colour by Colorantic and it had exactly the effect I desired.
 Below is what I used for the restoration, and I will also explain the steps.

-First, the surfaces to be painted must be sanded with the sanding block (fine side).
-Although the Colorantic paint has high coverage, it’s better to be sure that it adheres to it’s full potential hence the light sanding.
+First, sand the surfaces you want to paint with the sanding block (fine side).
+Although the Colorantic paint has high coverage, it’s better to be sure that it adheres to its full potential hence the light sanding.
 To remove all traces of dirt, use the cleaner and varnish remover to finalize the preparation.

-The beautiful Sage paint colour was applied to the cabinet, the shelf and all the accessories.
-The oval paint brush was used for the sideboard, and the Snow-White paint brush for angles and places that require precision.
-For the gorgeous vintage spice rack, the synthetic oval brush (which is super soft) applied paint to small items very well.
-The Cotton Ball colour covers the end of the decorative cooking utensils.
+I applied the beautiful Sage paint colour to the cabinet, the shelf and all the accessories.
+The oval paintbrush was used for the sideboard and the Snow-White paintbrush for angles and places that require precision.
+For the gorgeous vintage spice rack, the synthetic oval brush (which is super soft) applied paint to these small items very well.
+Apply colour Cotton Ball to paint the ends of the decorative cooking utensils.
 Two coats of paint were sufficient for all the furniture.

 Phase 3 – Finishing the set

-The Colorantic Antique Brown wax darkened the corners, ledges, and angles, which now have a vintage feel and pair beautifully with Sage.
+The Colorantic Antique Brown wax darkened the corners, edges, and angles, which now have a vintage feel and pair beautifully with Sage.
 The sanding block (rough side) softened the furniture and prepared the surface for the application of the Natural Beeswax.
-The European style paint brush helped greatly in its application.
+The European style paintbrush helped greatly in its application.
 The location of this assortment of furniture will give a nostalgic look to your 1950s-style kitchen.